veyon/docs/admin/cli.rst

 Service control
 ---------------

-The local Veyon service can be controlled using the ``service`` module.
+The ``service`` module can be used to control the local Veyon Service.

 ``register``
-    This command registers the Veyon service in the operating system as a service so that it starts automatically when the computer starts up.
+    This command registers the Veyon Service as a service in the operating system so that it is automatically started when the computer boots.

     ``veyon-cli service register``

 ``unregister``
-    This command removes the :index:`service registration` in the operating system so that the Veyon service will not start automatically on startup.
+    This command removes the :index:`service registration` in the operating system so that the Veyon Service us no longer automatically started at boot time.

     ``veyon-cli service unregister``

 ``start``
-    This command starts the Veyon service.
+    This command starts the Veyon Service.

     ``veyon-cli service start``

 ``stop``
-    This command stops the Veyon service.
+    This command stops the Veyon Service.

     ``veyon-cli service stop``

 ``restart``
-    This command restarts the Veyon service.
+    This command restarts the Veyon Service.

     ``veyon-cli service restart``

 ``status``
-    This command queries and displays the status of the Veyon service.
+    This command queries and displays the status of the Veyon Service.

     ``veyon-cli service status``